 Each person has their own definition of what an emotional connection means, but some common characteristics apply to everyone.
-It’s a mix of subjective feelings that form together to create a deep and caring bond between two people, helping them grow.
+It’s a mix of subjective feelings that form together to create a deep and caring bond between two people.

 An authentic and healthy emotional connection has these five characteristics:

 1. Trust: Emotional intimacy is impossible without knowing that you can trust someone.
 It’s only when we can place our trust in a loved one or friend that we can feel safe with them.
 We have to know that they’ve ’got our back‘ and that they will be honest and upfront with us at all times.
 Trust is built during the small moments as we get to know someone and we become convinced of their reliability.